venkateshwarant/PerformanContinuousTesting/README.md

 In this you can see that there are 5 test methods, each doing the same job of testing our product helloworld page.

-If we run the test case via the testNG.xml file as a test suite, we can see that all the 5 test methods run parallely and the order of completion is totally random, since it is running parally
+If we run the test case via the testNG.xml file as a test suite, we can see that all the 5 test methods run parallely and the order of completion is totally random, as it is running parallely

 sample output: